 At its core, gamification is the process of taking game mechanics and applying them to non-gamified situations.
-Due to its proven positive effect on employees’ engagement and motivation, gamification has become a popular initiative that has been introduced in offices around the world.
+Due to its proven positive effect on employees’ engagement and motivation, using gamification at work has become a popular initiative that has been introduced in offices around the world.

-Due to its simplicity, gamification is really easy to implement in your office.
-However, it can also go wrong if mistakes are made.
+Due to its simplicity, gamification in the workplace is really easy to implement.
+While the benefits of gamification are numerous, it can also go wrong if mistakes are made.
 That’s where this blog post comes in - we have gathered the top ten gamification mistakes in order to help you introduce a gamification initiative seamlessly into your business.
 Keep reading to find out what they are!

 The ultimate aim of a gamification incentive is to get your employees to achieve high results.
 However, a fatal flaw of a gamification solution is when rewards become more important than results.